Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Introduction.md

 ### A New Dawn of Magic

-In the heart of the empire of Pharousia, a new dawn of magic shine over the city of Azur-Aulihrun.
+In the heart of the empire of Pharousia, a new dawn of magic shine over the city of Azulihrun.

 From time immemorial, Erytheans have harnessed magic by attuning themselves to the Great Spirits or the spirits around them, conjuring remarkable effects by sympathizing with the fabric of reality itself.
 From rural villages to noble courts, anyone—regardless of lineage or class—could learn to master the art of spirit communication and spellcasting.
 Ancestral worship and stovetop magic formed the cultural backbone of communities.
 Villagers would offer prayers to local spirits to keep their hearth aflame during winter nights or seek protection against malevolent entities from benign witches.
 In contrast, court mages served royalty by providing magical services in warfare and divination, while arcane academics dedicated their lives to devising innovative spells and magical tools to boost national power.